-Of all the tools and techniques I’ve learnt throughout my experience as a Life and Executive Coach, this, by far, is one of my favourites.
-It’s simple enough for anyone to use including teens and students but also effective in its ability to clarify thoughts and personal strategies.
+Of all the tools and techniques I’ve learnt throughout my time coaching people, this, by far, is one of my favourites.
+It is simple enough for anyone to use, including teens and students and effective in its ability to clarify thoughts and personal strategies.

-And I’d like to share with you as a pay-it-forward gift this festive season.
-If you use it and love, share it with others.
+If you use it and love it, share it with others.
 If you don’t use it, then give it to some who can benefit from it instead.

 How it works.

-The 8 Elements for Purposeful Drive are described below.
-Consider each one and rate your current position in relation to where you want to be.
-A score of 0 would indicate you have not started or perhaps neglected an element.
-A score of 10 would indicate that you have achieved all your goals in that area so far.
+Consider each of the eight elements and give yourself a rating in terms of where you are now, not where you want to be.
+A score of 0 would indicate you have not started or perhaps neglected that element.
+A score of 10 indicates that you have achieved all your goals in that area so far.

 The same applies to the physical aspect.
-This includes exercise and movement, but more importantly, strength, endurance and flexibility.
-Again, too much and you’ll deplete yourself, not enough and you take away from the other elements due to lack of energy and vitality.
+It includes exercise and movement, but more importantly, strength, endurance and flexibility.
+Again, too much, and you’ll deplete yourself, not enough, and you take away from the other elements due to lack of energy and vitality.